1. Home

-To complement these insights, a number of psychometric questionnaires have been developed over the years to quantify and score the user experience.
+To complement these qualitative insights, a number of psychometric questionnaires have been created for the purpose of quantifying and scoring the user experience.

-Not only do numerical scores help UX researchers measure improvements over time, they can also help to quickly identify which users had a good or bad experience.
+Not only do numerical scores help UX researchers measure improvements over time, they can also help to quickly identify which users in a study had a good or bad experience.

 On top of that, different questionnaire models offer different score breakdowns or vectors, illustrating specifically which aspects of the user experience are better or worse on your website or app.